dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 #### Create Secret
 1. Create namespace:
-   Execute `kubectl create namespace test-vxflexos` to create the test-isilon namespace (if not already present).
+   Execute `kubectl create namespace test-vxflexos` to create the test-vxflexos namespace (if not already present).
 Note that the namespace can be any user-defined name, in this example, we assume that the namespace is 'test-vxflexos'.
 2. Prepare the config.yaml for driver configuration.

     Example: config.yaml